-To demonstrate the competencies for Associate membership, it is important that you clearly set out your knowledge of the planning system and your role and contribution within it.
+To demonstrate the competencies, it is important that you explain how you used your professional judgement in your case study to demonstrate your personal contribution.
 You should not expect the assessors to presume anything from the tasks you describe in your PCS.
-Consider what happened, and reflect on the learning you gained from it.
+Consider your decision making process and how you approached the task in question.
+The PCS is not only about what you did, but about also why and how you achieved it.

-You should therefore use language such as:
+You should therefore use language that shows your contribution such as:

-- "I became aware of this through..."
+- "I contributed to this by..."

-- "I was mindful that..."
+- "I was responsible for..."

-- "this was not unexpected because..."

 - "this project helped me to understand..."

-- "the tensions resulted in..."
+- "the tensions resulted in the need for me to..."

+- "this was a challenge for me because..."

+- "as a result of changing circumstances, I..."

+- "I did this because..."

+- "I did this in order to..."